William de Malveisin

 Walter Bower relates that William received the permission of King William to visit his relatives in France.
 This was perhaps between May 1212 and Spring 1213, when Bishop William disappears from the records.
 When not visiting home, Bishop William, like most other Bishops of St. Andrews, was keen to expand the power of the bishopric.
-In one instance, when Gille Ísu, the hereditary priest of Wedale (Peebleshire) died, he took the opportunity to absorb the church into his diocese.
+In one instance, when Gille Ísu, the hereditary priest of Wedale (Peeblesshire) died, he took the opportunity to absorb the church into his diocese.
 Bishop William enjoyed good relations with the native Scottish clerical order of his diocese, the people "qui Keledei vulgariter appellantur" (commonly called Céli Dé, Gaelic for "Vassals of God").
 At some point between 1206 and 1216, and again in 1220, he managed to obtain absolution from the sentence of excommunication bestowed on the Céli Dé by the Pope; it may be that Bishop William's patronage ensured the opening priesthoods of its church, the Church of St Mary on the Rock at St. Andrews, to non-native clergy, to men such as Henry de Weles, and encouraged the order to consolidate its position vis-à-vis the papacy.

 According to the arguments of D.D.R.
 Owen, William was not only a bishop, but an author of Arthurian romance.
 The author of the romance known to us as the Roman de Fergus identifies himself as Guillaume le Clerc, or William the Clerk.
-In the words of Owen, "it is most reasonable to keep our eyes open for any French clerk by the name of William (Guillaume)" in the period concerned, and Owen uses textual and contextual evidence to show that William de Malveisin is one of the most likely known candidates.
+In the words of Owen, "it is most reasonable to keep our eyes open for any French clerk by the name of William (Guillaume)" in the period concerned, and Owen uses textual and contextual evidence to show that William Malveisin is one of the most likely known candidates.

-Bishop William died at a place called "Inchemordauch" (Inis Muiredaich), one of the Bishopric's manors, in 1238, probably on 9 July.
+Bishop William died at "Inchemordauch" (Inis Muiredaich), an episcopal manor located near Lower Kenley, Fife, in 1238, probably on 9 July.
 The next consecrated Bishop of St. Andrews was David de Bernham.